Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs

-To validate the effectiveness of ParC as a plug-and-play meta-operator, we built a series of ParC-based Models based on the operations proposed in Section~\ref{subsection:parc_operator}.
-Here, baseline models includes both ViTs and ConvNets.
-Specifically, for ViTs, MobileViT~\cite{MobileViT} is selected as baseline, as it achieved the best parameter/accuracy trade-off among the lightweight hybrid-structures proposed recently.
-ResNet50~\cite{ResNet}, MobileNetv2~\cite{MobileNetV2} and ConvNext~\cite{ConvNext} are adopted as ConvNet baselines.
+To validate the effectiveness of ParC/Fast-ParC as a plug-and-play meta-operation, we built a series of ParC-based Models based on the operations proposed in Section~\ref{subsection:parc_operation}.
+Here, baseline models include both ViTs and ConvNets.
+Specifically, for ViTs, MobileViT~\citep{MobileViT} is selected as the baseline, as it achieved the best parameter/accuracy trade-off among the lightweight hybrid structures proposed recently.
+For ConvNets, ResNet50~\citep{ResNet}, MobileNetv2~\citep{MobileNetV2} and ConvNext~\citep{ConvNext} are adopted as ConvNet baselines.
 ResNet50 is the most widely used model in practical applications.
-MobileNetV2 is the most popular model in mobile devices.
-ConvNext is the first ConvNet which remains pure ConvNet architecture while integrates some characteristics of ViTs.
+MobileNetV2 is the most popular model for mobile devices.
+ConvNext is the first ConvNet that remains pure ConvNet architecture while integrating some characteristics of ViTs.
 All of the four models we adopted here are representative.